-Bacterial genomes have evolved over billions of year to allow efficient expression of the right genes at the right times.
-It has become clear that the same gene, placed in different locations around a bacterial chromosome can display very different levels of expression.
-The rules which govern this are however not fully understood.
-This project aims to examine how position within a genome can affect gene expression, this will help us both understand how genomes work and evolve, and allow us to rationally design synthetic chromosomes which will deliver optimised expression of important genes.
+Bacterial genomes have evolved over billions of year to allow efficient expression of the right genes at the right times and this is a carefully controlled process.
+It has recently become clear that the immediate genetic context of a gene is very important in determining how easily it is expressed.
+Experiments have shown that the same gene with the same promoter, placed in different locations around a bacterial chromosome can display very different levels of expression.
+The rules which govern this higher level if control of gene expression are not fully understood.
+This project aims to examine how position within a genome can affect gene expression, this will help us both understand how genomes work and evolve, and use this information to rationally design synthetic chromosomes to deliver optimised expression of important genes used in bioprocessing etc.

 The student will join a large community of molecular microbiologists within the Quadram Institute in a brand new, purpose built building with state of the art facilities.
 The Quadram Institute is based on the Norwich Research Park – home to one of the largest groups of microbiologists in Europe and the student will join a large cohort of graduate researchers with exceptional training opportunities.